Fred Spiksley: Playing style

 Spiksley was a "slight and silky winger" who was described as the "fastest man in football" by his England international team-mate Billy Bassett.

+Personal life

+He was married to Ellen with a son, Fred Jr. He and Ellen later divorced in 1928 due to his adultery.
+Spiksley was also a gambler who suffered heavy losses and was made bankrupt in 1909.

+Spiksley married Rose Reichel, on 3 June 1929, at Paddington Register Office.

 Later life and death

-Spiksley and his wife divorced due to his adultery.
 He died from a heart attack at the age of 78 whilst attending Ladies' Day at Goodwood Racecourse in 1948.